CryptoCrusaderX/LearningWithLeapfrog/README.md

 7. We can write try-except-else-finally inside, try except, else and finally.Hence nesting of try-except-else-finally is always possible.

 __Made of python program following all of the above rule__

+---

+## Day 27/60

+### Covered Today:

+__File Handling:__
+It refers to the process by which data is stored and retrived from files using a program.

+- __Opening & Closing a file:__
+  - Opening Format: `f=open("file_name","opening mode")`
+  - Closing Format: `f.close`

+- __Reading file:__
+  - When you open a file without metioning mode, then default mode is "read" mode.
+  - If file exist, it opens file in read mode, otherwise generate error

+- __Writing to the file:__
+  - When opening file in write mode, opens file if file exists, otherwise create and open a new file.
+  - Write mode overwrites the previous contetns of the file

+- __Append to the file:__
+  - `append()` adds new content to the file.
+It does not overwrite old contents

+---